Photo of the Lorine Niedecker Workshop 2013 by Joan Guenther

 We meet every Sunday (virtually or in-person) and begin by reading the selected text aloud for the first hour.
 We literally give it breath; we breathe it and feel it in our bodies, release it into the air and let it circulate, come back into our ears and our skin and additional sites of reception.
 We each read a page or a poem.
 I provide some context to the poems and will occasionally define or locate a reference, but do not otherwise explicate the work.

 In the second hour we write.
 I draw us back to the text then, pointing out various writing strategies and also bring other strategies to bear on the upcoming writing, with the goal of entering a liminal space where we can write, write with an unstructured, inviting mind.

-Attendance is on-location in my home near Chester Station in Toronto or in cyberspace (in the form of a weekly write up, podcast, and optional video phone).
+Attendance is on-location in my home near Chester Station in Toronto or in cyberspace (in the form of a weekly written materials, podcast, and optional video phone).